 3. Protect Open Space

-PLANWake sets the goal to protect parks and open space.
+PLANWake sets the goal of protecting parks and open space.

-Using Wake County parcel data, the number of acres which are considered open space can be found.
-Through Countywide efforts, including the implementation of PLANWake, the goal is to keep 30% of Wake County as permanently protected open space.
+Using Wake County parcel data, the number of acres that are considered open space can be found.
+Through Countywide efforts, including the implementation of PLANWake, the goal is to keep 30% of Wake County as protected open space.

 4. Intentional Development

-PLANWake sets the intention to align development with the PLANWake goal of directing growth toward towns.
+PLANWake intends to align development by directing growth and development toward cities and towns.

 Learn more about the Development Framework Map here.